-A related benefit is that once an attorney starts getting some good press, he or she may become better known among other attorneys who might recommend him/her for other cases in the future.
+A related benefit is that once an attorney starts getting some good press, he or she may become better known among other attorneys, who might recommend him or her for other cases in the future.
 Finally, personal injury lawyers need to be able to work with the media.
-They’re going to have to talk about your case in public, and if they aren’t good speakers or don’t know how to give interviews then it could hurt your chances of winning.
-Certain accidents and situations are delicate in the matter and need someone charismatic to earn empathy and awareness.
+They’re going to have to talk about your case in public, and if they aren’t good speakers or don’t know how to give interviews, then it could hurt your chances of winning.
+Certain accidents and situations are delicate and need someone charismatic to earn empathy and awareness.
 The combination of legal insight and the ability to relate to others can nearly guarantee victory.

 Is there a lot of money at stake with your personal injury lawsuit?

 In some cases, a plaintiff will request that punitive damages be awarded to the defendant.
 This is known as a “punitive damage claim.”
-Punitive damages are not usually awarded in all cases; no matter what type of case it is.
-In most states, punitive damage claims are not allowed for personal injury cases involving accidental injuries or wrongful death.
+Punitive damages are not usually awarded in all cases, no matter what type of case it is.
+In most states, punitive damage claims are not allowed in personal injury cases involving accidental injuries or wrongful death.

 Your personal injury attorney will go over all your options with you and make sure you are informed before making a decision.